aiya000/hs-throwable-exceptions/README.md

 - [throwable-exceptions - Hackage](https://hackage.haskell.org/package/throwable-exceptions)

-# :muscle: Why we should use this ? :muscle:
+# :muscle: Why should we use this ? :muscle:
-We want to throw some exception frequently, but the mostly throwable exceptions are not given by base.
+We want to throw some exception frequently, but the mostly throwable exceptions are not given by `base`.
-throwable-exceptions complements it :+1:
+`throwable-exceptions` complements it :+1:

 ## Examples